Women in Leadership

 Fowler College Events

 The panels and workshops feature a variety of successful female leaders, entrepreneurs, and industry experts aiming to inspire each attendee while reimagining a more equitable world.
-These events are open to all members of the SDSU community and students from all majors.
-The 2021 event date will be announced in the Fall of 2020.
+These events are free and open to all members of the SDSU community and students from all majors.

 Past WIL Events